 The statute of limitations in child injury cases is longer than adult cases.
 Per Florida Statutes § 95.051, minors generally have seven years after an injury to file a claim.
-According to Florida Statutes § 95.11(3)(a), the statute of limitations for adult injury cases is generally only four years.
+According to Florida Statutes § 95.11(3)(a), the statute of limitations for adult injury cases is generally only two years.

 The Safeguarding of Funds Until the Minor Victim Turns 18

 The court protects any settlement or judgment awarded to a child victim by placing the funds in a court-protected account.
 The court generally releases the funds to the child victim on or shortly after their 18th birthday.